TrellixVulnTeam/hither_U4DF/doc/axioms.md

 assert same_exception(e1, e2)
 ```

-### Valid hither2 function
+### Valid hither function

-A hither2 function `fun` is called valid if...
+A hither function `fun` is called valid if...

 ### Equivalence of calling and running

-Let `fun` be a valid hither2 function and `args` be a Python dict [qualify what `args` can be].
+Let `fun` be a valid hither function and `args` be a Python dict [qualify what `args` can be].
-Then, in any hither2 context, the following two functions produce the same result, or the `run` function returns a hither2 exception.
+Then, in any hither context, the following two functions produce the same result, or the `run` function returns a hither exception.

 ```python
 def call():